VincentVanlaer/mesa-school-labs/content/thursday/lab-3.md

 If you're new to Fortran, here is a short document with [some examples](https://jschwab.github.io/mesa-2016/fortran.html).
 Don't let yourself get hung up by the Fortran; quickly ask your classmates and the TAs for help!

 Every task comes with a hint.
 However, if you have prior experience with MESA, do attempt to complete the task on your own.
-The complete solution is available <span style="color:red">here</span>.
+The complete solution is available [here](https://github.com/arthurlesaux/mesasummerschool2025-day4-maxilab1/tree/eb99f57cbbc218aab5646e5c4cec46e6be7398a4/maxilab1_solution).

 ## Section 2: Getting Started
 Start by downloading the online repository ([here](https://github.com/arthurlesaux/mesasummerschool2025-day4-maxilab1/blob/eb99f57cbbc218aab5646e5c4cec46e6be7398a4/maxilab1.zip)) and uncompress it.